On 4 March 2022, changes were announced to Commonwealth Government administration of fixed delivery

 carbon abatement contracts (CACs).

-The fixed delivery exit arrangement (‘exit arrangement’) provides that the Buyer would make available to Sellers an optional alternative pathway to satisfy contractual obligations for fixed delivery contracts, by making an exit payment instead of delivering ACCUs for the contracted price.
-The exit payment is calculated by multiplying the contract price by the quantity of outstanding ACCUs for the milestone.
-The process is undertaken in line with existing clauses in
+The fixed delivery exit arrangement ('exit arrangement') provides that the Buyer would make available to Sellers an optional alternative pathway to satisfy contractual obligations for fixed delivery contracts, by making an exit payment instead of delivering ACCUs for the contracted price.
+The process will be undertaken in accordance with existing clauses in

 carbon abatement contracts (including clause 9.3).